ChileAtiende – a multi-channel one-stop shop for public services

 Its multi-channel network has around 200 offices across the country, a national call centre (#101), and a digital platform through which citizens can access multiple services and benefits without having to contact multiple government offices.
 There are also mobile offices in O'Higgins, Bío Bío, Araucanía, Metropolitan and Valparaiso.

 The challengeBefore 2012, if a Chilean citizen needed to interact with the state, they needed to complete a costly and time-consuming procedure.
 They had to work out which agency delivered the service and where its offices were located, and they would contact the agency concerned to find out the requirements that had to be met in order to access the relevant service.
 The process was organised from the government’s perspective rather than taking a customer-facing view.

 It is estimated that the implementation has resulted in savings of US$30 million in infrastructure costs.
 It also saves individual citizens expense in terms of reduced travelling time and access fees.

 The online portal provides 2,240 public benefits and services.
 “The coverage of the ChileAtiende [office] network is 75%, which means that 13 million Chilean citizens have a ChileAtiende office in their county (commune)."
-Have an idea for a case study?
-Print

 The main government stakeholders were the General Secretariat of the Presidency, in particular its Unit of Modernisation and E-Government, and the Ministry of Social Development.
 At the 2012 launch, Cristián Larroulet, the minister for the General Secretariat of the Presidency “thanked all the workers of the Institute of Social Welfare, Fonasa Sernac Ministry of Housing and Urban Development, Ministry of National Heritage, Institute of Occupational Safety, Sence, Dipreca and Capredena, who made possible the launch of this initiative day today."